Distributed Optical Fiber Sensing (DOFS)

 - Distributed Strain Sensing (DSS)

 Science shows that impurities arising in fibers during their manufacture causes light traversing their length to experience low levels of scattering.
-Three scattering types are described by their physical manifestation and the methods needed to detect them:
+Three scattering types (figure 1) are described by their physical manifestation and the methods needed to detect them:

 - Rayleigh, Brillouin and Raman scattering